 Online job boards are another popular option for entry-level job seekers, but also fall short when it comes to matching grads with a future career.
 Upcoming graduates get a false sense of progress when they search job boards (e.g., Indeed) and find they can easily apply to a large number of jobs.
 Unfortunately, it’s easy for everyone else, too, which results in hundreds of applicants per position.
 To cut this applicant pool to a manageable size, most employers use automated filters to screen out candidates without full-time relevant experience and/or specific technical skills, which most upcoming grads don’t have.

-Niche recruiting firms like Avenica, which focuses exclusively on upcoming and recent college graduates, bring together a nationwide network of employers and thousands of eager grads, with the goal of creating an ideal match of skills, interests and hiring needs for lasting career success.
+Niche recruiting firms like Avenica, which focuses exclusively on entry-level college graduate job seekers, bring together a nationwide network of employers and thousands of eager graduates, with the goal of creating an ideal match of skills, interests and hiring needs for lasting career success.
 Unlike a traditional staffing agency, Avenica takes extra time to go deeper with entry-level candidates and understand their career goals instead of simply filling open positions.
 As part of the process, Avenica’s specially-trained talent specialists can help grads discover career possibilities they didn’t know existed, as well as prepare candidates for interviews, provide résumé assistance and much more.
 And unlike other services, Avenica is a free resource that is 100 percent dedicated to finding the right fit for entry-level job seekers.

 Looking for a place to start your future career journey?
 Join the Avenica network and put our proprietary, candidate-focused model to work for you.Tags: Entry-Level Hiring, Job Market, Job Search Strategy, Networking, Transferable Skills